-Prolonged exposure to heat (whether from the sun, a heater or a tumble dryer) will damage the waterproofing, elastics and natural fibres of your products, so it’s important that during the long, hot months of our Australian summers, these items are protected from the scorching temperatures.
+Prolonged exposure to heat (whether from the sun, a heater or a tumble dryer) can damage the waterproofing, elastics and fabric fibres of your products, so it’s important that during the long, hot months of our Australian summers, these items are protected from the scorching temperatures.

 Here are our top tips for keeping your nappies safe during periods of extreme heat.

-1. Dry your nappies, wet bags and training pants in the shade or inside.
+- Dry your nappies, wet bags and training pants in the shade or inside.

-2. Hang your nappies out in the evening and bring them back in before 9 am.
+- Hang your nappies out in the evening and bring them back in before 9 am.
 In the height of summer, they’ll dry overnight and leaving them out during the heat of the day will only make them feel like cardboard.

-4. Rely heavily on your flat and prefold cloth nappies, as these don’t contain elastic.
+- Rely heavily on your flat and prefold cloth nappies, as these don’t contain elastic.
 Your flats and prefolds can be dried outside in the shade, while your covers stay inside over a rack.

 We’d love to hear from you!
 How do you keep your nappies protected during our long hot summers?